Presidium of the Politburo of the Workers' Party of Korea

 The Presidium of the Political Bureau of the Workers' Party of Korea, or simply the Presidium, and formerly known as the Standing Committee (1946–61), is a committee consisting of the top leadership of the Workers' Party of Korea.
 Historically, it has been composed of one to five members, and currently has five members.
 Its officially mandated purpose is to conduct policy discussions and make decisions on major issues when the Politburo, a larger decision-making body, is not in session.
 While the Presidium in theory reports to the Politburo, which in turn reports to the larger Central Committee, in practice the Presidium is supreme over its parent bodies and acts as the most powerful decision-making body in North Korea.
+The general secretary of the Workers' Party of Korea convenes and presides over Presidium of the Politburo meetings.
 As North Korea is a one-party state, the Presidium's decisions de facto have the force of law.
 Its role is roughly analogous to that of the Politburo Standing Committee of the Chinese Communist Party.